Oshikaka/HIERAMP/README.md

 ## TODO

-- [ ] Release the distilled dataset
+- [ ] We will release the distilled dataset soon.

 ## Citation